Code-Institute-Submissions/frontend-milestone-project-1/README.md

 The HTML code was tested with the [W3 Validator service](https://validator.w3.org/) and issues, mostly related to some iframes, were solved.
 One warning relating to a header missing in the audio section I ignored with a reason: for design reasons I don’t need a header and from a coding perspective I want to be consistent in using semantic elements.

+The CSS code was tested with the [CSS validator service](https://jigsaw.w3.org/css-validator/).
+No issues were found.

+Testing was a continuous activity during the coding process.
+In an early stage there was a white space on the right on mobile devices.
+The solution for solving this issue was found on Stack Overflow in a post of [Rion Williams](https://stackoverflow.com/users/557445/rion-williams).

+All external links are opening in a new tab using or have a modal popping up when the link is not available or when it is an email address.
+These links were tested manually to see if they are working and indeed opening in a new tab.

+The user stories and related features were tested manually as well.
+By doing this at the end of project one more time it came out that I have to do a minor fix in the navigation.

+## Deployment

+The site is directly deployed from the master branch and hosted on [GitHub pages](https://devricardotubbs.github.io/frontend-milestone-project/index.html).
+New commits to the master branch will automatically be updated to the deployed version.

+To run the website elsewhere it can be either downloaded on [GitHub](https://github.com/DevRicardoTubbs/frontend-milestone-project) or cloned by pasting ‘git clone https://github.com/DevRicardoTubbs/frontend-milestone-project.git’ into your terminal.